Jesse-Tingle/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The DOM stands for the Document Object Model.
+The DOM is the data representation of the objects that make up the structure and content of a document of the web.

 2. What is an event?

+- An event is anything that happens on the web page such as a click event, scroll event, double click event, hover event, etc.

 3. What is an event listener?

+- An event listener is places in your code that are triggered when certain things happen.
+For example a button that waits to change color until the "click" event listener is triggered.

 4. Why would we convert a NodeList into an Array?

+- Using a NodeList works similarly to and Array; however, you cannot use array methods on a NodeList.
+Converting a NodeList to an Array would allow you to use push, pop, and other array methods.

 5. What is a component?

+- a small piece of a larger piece of code that is reusable throughout your code.
+For example a button creator function would be a component.
+The button creator function would be a component you could use throughout the web page whenever you needed a button.

 ### Git Set up